 Abbreviations: AL: Action Level - the concentration of a contaminant which, when exceeded, triggers treatment or other requirements that a water system must follow.
 MCLG: Maximum Contaminant Level Goal - the level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.

 MCL: Maximum Contaminant Level - the highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
 MRDL: Maximum residual disinfectant level.
 The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
 MRDLG: Maximum residual disinfectant level goal.
 The level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.
-TT: Treatment Technique - A required process intended to reduce the level of a contaminant in drinking water.
-NA: not applicable ND: not detectable at testing limit NTU: Nephelometric Turbidity Units Colorunits pCI/I: picocuries per liter (radioactivity) mg/L or ppm: milligrams per liter or parts per million coloudiness of the water.
+TT: Treatment Technique - A required process intended to reduce the level of a contaminant indrinking water.
+NA: notapplicable ND: not detectable attesting limit NTU: Nephelometric Turbidity Units PTCU: Platinum-Cobalt colorunit's pCi/l: picocuries per liter (radioactivity) mg/L or ppm: milligrams per liter or parts per million ppb: parts per billion or micrograms per liter Turbidity is a measure of the cloudiness of the water.
 It is monitored by surface water systems because it is a good indicator of water quality and thus helps measure the effectiveness of the treatment process.
 High turbidity can hinder the effectiveness of disinfectants.
 Turbidity has no health effects.

 Footnotes: 1 Radon is a radioactive gas that you cannot see, taste or smell.
 It can move up through the ground and into a home through cracks and holes in the foundation.
 Radon can also get into indoor air when released from tap water from showering, washing dishes, and other household activities.
 It is a known human carcinogen.
 Breathing radon can lead to lung cancer.
-Dirinking water containing radon may cause an increased risk of stomach cancer.
+Drinking water containing radon may cause an increased risk of stomach cancer.
 Our radon analysis of 1100 pCi/l was found at the well site which is no longer regularly used to supply potable water into the distribution system.
 2 Lead: If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
-This water system is responsible for high quality drinking water, but can not control the variety of materials used in your plumbing components.
-When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing cold water your tap for at least 30 seconds before using water for drinking or cooking.
+This water system is responsible for high quality drinking water but cannot control the variety of materials used in your plumbing components.
+When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing coldwateryour tap for atleast 30 seconds before using water for drinking or cooking.
 Do not use hot water for drinking and cooking.
 If you are concerned about lead in your water, you may wish to have your water tested.
-Information on lead in drinking water, you may wish to have your water tested.
-Information on lead in drinking water, you may wish to have your water tested.
-Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the service in your at hot for high analy drinking drinkex.cfm.
+Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at http://water.epa.gov/drink/info/lead/index.cfm.
 3 A Copper content in the treated water prior to entering the distribution system is 0.0863mg/l.
 Corrosion of household plumbing contributes to the higher average.
+Cover Photograph: Richard Bailey